 People like Juan are proud and passionate about the region.
 He has an enthusiastic vision for the future of tourism and the protection and conservation of the river and surrounding reserves that he is excited to share with anyone who takes the time to visit.

-If you are looking for Juan Ardilla, take a right on the main street when you get off the ferry in El Castillo, you will find Juan’s house on the left, it has signs out the front advertising the tours and laundry service.
+If you are looking for Juan Ardilla, take a right on the main street when you get off the ferry in El Castillo, you will find Juan’s house on the left.
+It has signs out the front advertising the tours and laundry service.
 Or, just ask for him around town, everyone knows everyone.
 You can also find Juan on Facebook if you want to contact him before you arrive.